-#1 Using a Wet Knife
+1. Using a Wet Knife

-#2 Using an Oiled Knife
+2. Using an Oiled Knife

 I sprayed both a steel knife and a ceramic knife with cooking spray.
 The egg yolk didn’t stick to the blades, but I didn’t care for the flavor of the spray on the eggs.

 3. Using Dental Floss, Fishing Line, or Guitar String

 There is one problem: it takes two hands to hold the ends of the string.
-Eggs are usually oval and slippery, with a tendency to move around if not held in place.
+Eggs are usually oval and slippery and tend to move around if not held in place.
 If you have a way of keeping the egg from sliding around and you want to try cutting it with a fishing line, go ahead.